-The grown-up version involves setting up multiple piggy banks (like bank accounts or Monzo Pots), splitting your money between each one, then using them for different purposes (like bills, groceries or having fun).
+The grown-up version involves setting up multiple piggy banks (like Monzo Pots), splitting your money between each one, then using them for different purposes (like bills, groceries or having fun).

 It makes it easier to see how much you have left for each type of spending, and helps make sure you have enough for the essentials (like paying bills or rent).